fitoprincipe/geetools-code-editor/README.md

 See **Cloud_masks** for an example.

 ## Cloud masks
-Applying masks for clouds, shadows and snow is a basic process is almost made every time.
+Applying masks for clouds, shadows and snow is a very common process.
 This module provides some funtions to do it directly.

 #### Import module